irvnet/miami-icp-workshop-may2018/lab01/README.md

 ## Running our first container...

-In this section we'll run a container and see how the mechanism works.

-Now that we have everything working its time to see more closely how to run containers.
 In this section, we'll run an Ubuntu 16.04 container to see how things work.

 At the terminal enter: